comp-6905/courseProject/README.md

 > Add car to system by Admin

-FrontEnd branch - front-end implementation and design
+FrontEnd branch - Design for front-end views and implementation

 For testing system:

 > Administrator user: admin; password: 111111